How to Optimise Your ULIP Investment Strategy?

 • Tax deduction under Section 80C: Premiums paid toward ULIPs qualify for tax deductions up to Rs.
 1.5 lakh per financial year under Section 80C of the Income Tax Act.

-• Tax-free maturity under Section 10(10D): Maturity proceeds are tax-free if the total annual premium does not exceed 10% of the sum assured.
+• Tax-exempt maturity under Section 10(10D): Maturity proceeds are tax-exempt if the total annual premium does not exceed 10% of the sum assured.
 This makes ULIPs a tax-efficient long-term investment.

 • Tax on ULIPs above Rs.
 2.5 lakh premium (new rule): For ULIP policies issued after 1 Feb 2021, if your annual premium exceeds Rs.
 2.5 lakh, capital gains from the policy will be taxed like equity mutual funds.